ColorblindAdam/ChatGPTPrompts/Random NPC Generator.md

 ***Random NPC Generator***

-This prompt will create a random NPC for D&D 5E.
+This prompt will create a random NPC for D&D 5E
-Simply copy the first prompt into ChatGPT and it will generate a character.
+Then ask if you want ChatGPT to roleplay the character.
+It will ask a few questions and then begin.

 **Copy Paste the prompt below to generate an NPC in ChatGPT**
 ```